Circuit-Digest/STM8S103F3P6_Cosmic_C_Tutorial/README.md

 Hello everyone, this repository is containing the resource files of our STM8S103F3P6 COSMIC C TUTORIAL Series.
 If you are interested to get more details on the STM8S, then You can visit the following links.

-[Note: When you download this repository, every folder containing two subfolders along with the readme file and some C files.
-You need to copy every project folder individually when you will use the ST Visual Developer IDE.
-For more details on How to setup the project workspace in STVD Ide, You can refer the first tutorial.]
+[Note: Every tutorial folder has two subfolders (named as inc and src respectively) along with the readme file and some C files.
+You need to copy every project folders individually when you will use the ST Visual Developer IDE.
+For more details on How to setup the project workspace in STVD Ide, You can refer the Tutorial 1 below.]

 **The STM8S103F3P6 COSMIC C TUTORIALS Series by Circuit Digest**